pduong987/Bat_and_Bun_restaurant/README.md

 Content and materials used in this app belong to Bat and Bun Vietnamese Restaurant.

-Image placeholders used are from Pixabay and/or Pexels, and are under Pixabay and/or Pexels lincenses which allow usage for commercial.
+Image placeholders used are from Pixabay and/or Pexels, and are under Pixabay and/or Pexels licenses which allow usage for commercial purposes.

 Team members: [Ana Lazarevska](https://github.com/aplazarevska), [Duong Pham](https://github.com/pduong987), [Jessica Gozali](https://github.com/petitejess).